 “Membership Agreement” means the agreement between the Foundation and each Member regarding each such Member’s rights and obligations as a Member.

-“Open Content License” means a license that permits the royalty-free use, modification, and redistribution of the licensed content, including for commercial purposes.

 “Open Source License” means any license approved as an open source license by the Open Source Initiative or as a free software license by the Free Software Foundation.